Quantum Computing: Lecture Notes: Exercises

 \item Suppose Alice and Bob each have $n$-bit agendas, and they know that for exactly 25\%\ of the timeslots they are both free.
 Give a quantum protocol that finds such a timeslot with probability~1, using only $O(\log n)$ qubits of communication.

-\item (H) The \emph{disjointness problem} of communication complexity is the following function: Alice receives an $x\in\01^n$, Bob receives $y\in\01^n$, and $f(x,y)=0$ if there is an $i$ such that $x_i=y_i=1$, and $f(x,y)=1$ otherwise (i.e., $f$ says whether $x$ and $y$ represent disjoint subsets of $[n]$).
+\item (H) The \emph{disjointness problem} of communication complexity is the following decision version of the intersection problem: Alice receives an $x\in\01^n$, Bob receives $y\in\01^n$, and $f(x,y)=0$ if there is an $i$ such that $x_i=y_i=1$, and $f(x,y)=1$ otherwise (i.e., $f$ says whether $x$ and $y$ represent disjoint subsets of $[n]$).
 Suppose there exists an $m$-qubit one-way protocol that solves this problem, so where Alice sends Bob $m$ qubits and then Bob outputs $f(x,y)$ with probability at least $2/3$.
 Prove the lower bound $m=\Omega(n)$ on the number of qubits sent.

+\item (H) Consider the intersection problem: Alice has input $x\in\01^n$, Bob has input $y\in\01^n$, and they want to find (with success probability $\geq 2/3$) an $i$ such that $x_i=y_i=1$, if such an $i$ exists.
+We know that using $r=O(\sqrt{n})$ messages between Alice and Bob, they can solve the intersection problem with $O(\sqrt{n}\log n)$ qubits of communication (see Section~\ref{sec:qccintersection}).
+We also know that with only $r=1$ message (i.e., one-way communication) $\Theta(n)$ qubits of communication are necessary and sufficient (see Exercise~\ref{ex:DISJonewayLB}).
+Now suppose we limit them to some $r\in\{1,\ldots,\sqrt{n}\}$ messages.
+This $r$ is known to Alice and Bob.
+Describe a communication protocol by means of which Alice and Bob can solve the intersection problem with at most $r$ messages, and $O((n/r)\log n)$ qubits of communication in total.

 \item \begin{enumerate} \item Consider the following variant of the search problem: we are given query access to a string $x\in\01^n$, and we know a set $S\subseteq[n]$ of $k<n$ elements such that $x_i=0$ for all $i\not\in S$.
 Show that there is a quantum algorithm that can find a solution for this search problem (i.e., an $i$ such that $x_i=1$, if there is one) with success probability $\geq 2/3$, using $O(\sqrt{k})$ queries to $x$. \item Consider the following variant of the intersection problem of communication complexity: Alice holds a string $x\in\01^n$ of Hamming weight $k$, and Bob holds a string $y\in\01^n$ of Hamming weight $k$.
 Give a quantum communication protocol that finds an $i$ such that $x_i=y_i=1$ (if such an $i$ exists) with success probability $\geq 2/3$, using $O(\sqrt{k}\log n)$ qubits of communication. \end{enumerate}